WHAT are you?

 No, not in a monetary sense.
 We wish we could, but as an independent, single-revenue source journal, we simply cannot at this time.
 Please read the section above if you haven’t already.

 Like many print journals that “pay with a copy,” we pay with publication as well.
 When you become a Sky Island Journal contributor, however, your writing will neither collect dust on some obscure university library shelf nor waste away as some unclickable link in an online table of contents, hidden behind a paywall.
-Our publication has over 150,000 incredibly diverse and highly engaged readers in 150 countries.
+Our publication has over 150,000 incredibly diverse and highly engaged readers in over 150 countries.
 If we publish your work, it will be accessible—in perpetuity—for free—to anyone around the world with an internet connection.

 Although we cannot provide monetary payment for publication like some other literary journals do, becoming a Sky Island Journal contributor means that we go the distance for your work—and for you as a writer—in ways that many “paying markets” are unwilling to.
 At Sky Island Journal, we consider our contributors family, and we are fierce advocates for them.
 We dedicate ourselves, indefinitely, to their continued success.
 We work tirelessly to celebrate and promote our contributors on our website, our 3 social media platforms, and our global podcast—Voices from the Sky—long after we publish them.
 When our contributors have new books out, we actively promote them.
 When our contributors win major awards, we make sure the whole world knows about it.
-Check out our Instagram, Facebook, and Twitter / X accounts to see how we continually promote the accomplishments of our over 900+ contributors.
+Check out our Instagram, Facebook, and X accounts to see how we continually promote the accomplishments of our over 1,000+ contributors.

 This kind of positive publicity—promoting your writing, building your brand, and exposing your work to a new and diverse readership—in perpetuity—is worth more than any kind of one-and-done token payment could ever be.
 Too many literary journals completely forget about their contributors after publication; ironically, these are often the same “paying markets” that purport to value writers simply because they can throw a few cents per word at them.
 As writers ourselves, that has always troubled us.
 As a contributor, Sky Island Journal will always be an enthusiastic promoter of your work.
 We’ll always have your back.
 You’ll be familia.
-Feel free to ask any of our 900+ contributors how good that constant, genuine support feels.
+Feel free to ask any of our 1,000+ contributors how good that constant, genuine support feels.

 If how we function doesn’t align with your principles as a writer, there are over 3,000 other literary journals that you can submit to, and we encourage you to do so.
 In the meantime, feel free to enjoy all of our stunning issues—for free—as a reader.